 He had his breakthrough role on “Mary Tyler Moore” as regular guy Murray Slaughter (though he originally auditioned for Lou Grant), which led to his starring role on “The Love Boat.”

-In his early acting years, he took advantage of his prematurely bald pate in his 20s to take on some rough hewned thug-like roles but also putting on a toupee when he needed to act closer to his age.
+In his early acting years, he took advantage of his prematurely bald paté in his 20s to nab some tough-guy roles but also donned a toupee when he needed to act closer to his age.

 “I had some delicious parts, absolutely delicious,” he said.
 “I had that bald head playing Big Chicken on ‘Hawaii Five-O.’ I was scary!”